huggingface/transformers/docs/source/en/autoregressive_generation.md

 ... )
 ```

 Note the two flags in the `from_pretrained` call, `device_map` and `load_in_4bit`.
-The former ensures the model is moved to your GPU(s), while the later applies [4-bit dynamic quantization](main_classes/quantization) to massivelly reduce the resource requirements.
+The former ensures the model is moved to your GPU(s), while the later applies [4-bit dynamic quantization](main_classes/quantization) to massively reduce the resource requirements.
 There are other ways to initialize the model (more on that later), but this a good baseline to experiment with an LLM.

 Next, you need to preprocess your text input with a [tokenizer](tokenizer_summary).